coderedcorp/coderedcms/docs/advanced/advanced02.rst

 .. code-block:: Django

     """
-    Createable pages used in CodeRed CMS.
+    Creatable pages used in CodeRed CMS.
     """
     from modelcluster.fields import ParentalKey
     from coderedcms.forms import CoderedFormField